rubocop/ruby-style-guide/README.md

     class FooError < StandardError; end
     ```

+* Avoid single-line methods.
+Although they are somewhat popular in the
+  wild, there are a few peculiarities about their definition syntax
+  that make their use undesirable.
+At any rate - there should no more
+  than one expression in a single-line method.

+    ```Ruby
+    # bad
+    def too_much; something; something_else; end

+    # okish - notice that the first ; is required
+    def no_braces_method; body end

+    # okish - notice that the second ; is optional
+    def no_braces_method; body; end

+    # okish - valid syntax, but no ; make it kind of hard to read
+    def some_method() body end

+    # good
+    def some_method
+      body
+    end
+    ```

+    One exception to the rule are empty-body methods.

+    ```Ruby
+    # good
+    def no_op; end
+    ```

 * Use spaces around operators, after commas, colons and semicolons, around `{`
   and before `}`.
 Whitespace might be (mostly) irrelevant to the Ruby
   interpreter, but its proper use is the key to writing easily